jana-lee/p8105_final_project/p8105_final_project.md

 three types of disaster declarations: major disaster, emergency, and fire management assistance.

-We will use another dataset looking at climate change indicators.
+For climate change indicators, we will a the NOAA dataset?

 **Analyses, Visualizations, and Coding Challenges**
 Our data consist of natural disaster occurrences by type of disaster,